andraz213/UrbanNoiseSensing/README.md

 It needs:

 - Gateway mac address.
-In order to send data with ESPNOW protocol the device needs to know the MAC address of the reciever
+To send data with ESPNOW protocol, the device needs to know the MAC address of the receiver
 - Sampling rate.
-While one measurement per second might be fine, it really needs to be modifiable to make it more robust
+While one measurement per second might be fine, it needs to be modifiable to make it more robust
 - Frequency range.
 While most noise we're interested in is below 1kHz, this needs to be modifiable as well

-Most provisioniing work is done on the backend, so this is probably all that is needed here.
+Most provisioning work is done on the backend, so this is probably all that is needed here.

 ## Sensing